psgrover2010/parry-blog/_drafts/moving-to-or-living-in-vienna-expat-to-do-list.md

 1200 = 20th district

-District: 1st (Innere Stadt-1010) & 2nd (Leopoldstadt-1020)
+District: 1st (1010) & 2nd (1020)

 Living here… will cost you high to low.
 District one is the main city centre, with numerous historical sites and very few residents.
 It can be in a penthouse or historic building.
-Second district is the island between the Danube and the Danube Canal, with amusement park Praterstern and this place is the Vienna's most frequented traffic spot, with Giant Wheel.
+Second district is the island between the Danube and the Danube Canal, with amusement park Praterstern, with Giant Wheel and this place is the Vienna's most frequented traffic spot.
 Living here will escapes high rent prices.

-Rent price range: Low to medium (1020) & High (1010)
+District: 3rd (1030) & 4th (1040)

+Living here… These district are close to the city’s green area and amazing running paths, good atmospheres from the neighbourhood.
+These district costs relatively well-priced, however both districts cost are increasingly.

+District: 5th (1050), 6th (1060), 7th (1070) & 8th (1080)

+Living here… will cost you medium to high.
+District 5th has lowest rent in the city & living here can be neighbourhood to multicultural.
+In others district, you will have many options for Sunday brunch & dining out at your doorstep.
+Except 5th other district are close to main shopping lane & University.

+District: 9th (1090), 10th (1100), 12th (1120), 13th (1130) & 14th (1140)

+Living here… will cost you medium to high.
+District 5th has lowest rent in the city & living here can be neighbourhood to multicultural.
+In others district, you will have many options for Sunday brunch & dining out at your doorstep.
+Except 5th other district are close to main shopping lane & University.

+District: 15th (1150), 16th (1160), 17th (1170), 18th (1180) & (1190)

+Living here....will cost you low to very high.
+In 15th & 16th you may pay low rent with multicultural neighbourhood wherein others districts has lavish life wherein you can rent a villa & be surrounded by green areas and vineyards, have a garden & live the good life.

+District: 20th (1200), 21st ( 1210), 22nd (1220) & 23rd (1230)

+Living here.....will cost you medium to high. you will be close to Danube river & these districts are largest district in size.
+It includes UN City, the largest convention hall in Vienna & industry area.

+#### 3. Health insurance and social security benefits

 &nbsp;

-&nbsp;

-Health insurance and social security benefits

 Both health insurance and social security payments are mandatory for all Dutch residents.
 Most long-term Dutch residents will be eligible for public health insurance.
 Private health insurance is also available for those who can't access public health insurance or want to be covered for extra treatments.
 Most foreign residents who move to the Netherlands are required to obtain public health insurance within four months of receiving their residence permit.
 Residents from EU/EFTA countries on short stay visits can use their European Health Insurance Card (EHIC) but will need to switch to Dutch health insurance if staying for longer than a year.